Stobart Air: Aer Lingus

 Destinations flown by Aer Arann before 2012 then onwards operating for Aer Lingus Regional.

 Operated as Flybe

 The following routes were operated by Stobart Air for Flybe before it entered administration on 5 March 2020.

 Fleet

-Current fleet
+Final fleet

 The Stobart Air fleet consisted of the following aircraft as of June 2021, prior to the shutdown of operations:

 Former fleet

 The Aer Arann fleet which exclusively operated for Aer Lingus Regional included the following aircraft:

 Stobart Air also operated the following aircraft types (in alphabetical order):